City Defenses

 Rank: earned through aptitude tests and performance

 Thornmouth’s standing military is a well-disciplined force that watches over the city at all given hours of the day.
-They comprise three major divisions: The City Guard, The Faewatch, and The Royal Guard.
+It is comprised of three major divisions: The City Guard, The Faewatch, and The Royal Guard.
 While all three answer to the chief, they otherwise operate independently of one another with distinct responsibilities and their own captains.
 An agent of Faewatch is rarely found in the city unless off duty, the majority of their time spent patrolling the woods and watching the western borders of the kingdom.
 The Royal Guard on the other hand almost never leave the castle grounds, except to accompany nobility or officials while in public.
 The majority of the military is made up of The City Guard, the main police force patrolling the streets and manning the watchtowers.

 Joining